hmrc/help-to-save-api/resources/public/api/conf/1.0/docs/overview.md

 ### What is this API for?

-This API is used to create accounts for applicants who are eligible for Help To Save.

-It can also check eligibility to be enrolled into the Help To Save service.
+This is a private API on the HMRC API Platform for the Help to Save (HtS) product that behaves as a proxy for the Create HtS Account end point at NS&I.

+Before invoking this synchronous API, the caller is assumed to have already invoked the HtS DES API #2A to check that the applicant is Eligible for a account creation, and that this returned SUCCESS.

+On a successful account creation at NS&I, the API internals will additionally, and asynchronously in the background, set the HtS ‘Update Account’ flag in ITMP, aka endpoint HtS DES API #4A.

+The API will be called by an external supplier to make a request to create a Help to Save account on behalf of an Applicant who is eligible for a Help to Save account.

-#### For Digitally Excluded users
+### For Digitally Excluded users

 In the json body email must not be specified, communicationPreference should be set to 00 and registrationChannel set to callCentre.